ncl-icb-analytics/dbt-OLIDS/README.md

 ```

 **Prerequisites:**
-- Snowflake access with the ISL-USERGROUP-SECONDEES-NCL role (or equivalent)
+- Snowflake access with the ISL-USERGROUP-SECONDEES-NCL role
-- Access to DATA_LAB_OLIDS_NCL and DATA_STORE_OLIDS_ALPHA databases
+- Access to DATA_LAB_OLIDS_NCL and Data_Store_OLIDS_Alpha databases

 Never commit `.env` or `profiles.yml`.